MichaelAquilina/Some-2D-RPG/TASKS.md

 Done
 ----
+- [Done] - Allow diagonals, but not allow in the case wherea a corner could prevent movement.
 - [Done] - Create branch for trying out a HashList implementation which could possibly be superior and less buggy than the current QuadTree implementation.
 - [Done] - Consider converting BoundingBox back to normal Rectangle and making the QuadTree using those instead.
 Faster.
 - [Done] - Download the daily build of Tiled to improve map editing.